IshayJQ/holbertonschool-shell/basics/README.md

-Script list long including numeric user and group IDs ls -lan Script create a directory in a other directory mkdir/tmp/"DirectoryName" Script move a file from a directory to another directory mv /tmp/"FileNme" /tmp/"DirectoryName"/ Script delete a file from a directory location
-Script delete a directory
+Script list long including numeric user and group IDs ls -lan Script create a directory in a other directory mkdir/tmp/"DirectoryName" Script move a file from a directory to another directory mv /tmp/"FileNme" /tmp/"DirectoryName"/ Script delete a file from a directory location rm /tmp/"DirectoriName"/"FileName" Script delete a directory rm -r /tmp/"DirectoryName" Script changes the working directory to the previous one cd -